jhpyle/docassemble/_docs/roles.md

   suggest a resolution based on the answers of both parties.

-Multi-user interviews are implemented through the [user login] feature and three authoring features that were introduced in other sections:
+Multi-user interviews are implemented through the [user login] feature and three features that were introduced in other sections:

 * <span></span>[`role` modifier]: designates certain questions as being answerable only by a particular user (or group of users).